Banana-mod/home/README.md

-# Dino-Home
+# Home
-This is home of dinosaurmod.
+This is home of Banana-mod.